 No thanks, my gut is perfect.

 I’m competitive by nature so I’ve found finding a friend who also needs to implement a self-care routine and having a check in buddy system works best for me.
 Plus I don’t like buying the other person coffee if they beat me at our joint self care goals.
 So find an accountability friend and start making some positive changes to your routine.

 Bonus Tip: Feed Your Food Soul

 One of the things that makes me feel the best is nourishing my body with good food.
 I believe that food should be both tasty and nutritious and that you don’t have to compromise.
-Each week I carve out some time to make myself a meal plan that is stacked with fresh fruit and veggies, tasty meals and the occassional treat!
+Each week I carve out some time to make myself a meal plan that is stacked with fresh fruit and veggies, tasty meals and the occasional treat!
 If you are struggling to create a feel-good meal plan while on the low FODMAP diet, then make sure you check out our meal plan.

-Self-care routines are all about creating a better verison of you and don’t need to feel like a chore.
+Self-care routines are all about creating a better version of you and don’t need to feel like a chore.
 Focus on activities that make your heart feel full and create space in your day to do something you enjoy.
 This can help boost your mental health and wellbeing as well as make it easier to cope with a chronic medical condition like IBS.